Anne Kauffman: Awards and honors

-She received the 2007 Obie Award for direction of The Thugs.

-She received the 2015 Obie Award, for sustained excellence of direction.

-Other awards include a Lilly Award for directing in 2010, the Alan Schneider Director Award, the Joan and Joseph Cullman award for Exceptional Creativity from Lincoln Center, 2004 Big Easy Award, and Ambie Award (for The Children's Hour) in New Orleans.
+She has received the Lilly Award for directing in 2010, the Alan Schneider Director Award, the Joan and Joseph Cullman award for Exceptional Creativity from Lincoln Center, 2004 Big Easy Award, and Ambie Award (for The Children's Hour) in New Orleans.
 She has received Philadelphia's Barrymore Award for Best Direction in 2010 for Becky Shaw, and in 2012 for Body Awareness.
 Detroit by Lisa D'Amour was listed in the top 10 productions of 2012 by The New York Times, New York Magazine, Time and TimeOut NY.

-She was nominated for the 2015 Drama Desk Award, Outstanding Director of a Play for You Got Older by Clare Barron.

-She was nominated for the 2011 Lucille Lortel Award, Outstanding Director for This Wide Night by Chloe Moss.

-She was nominated for the 2013 Lucille Lortel Award, Outstanding Director for Belleville.

-She was nominated for the 2016 Lucille Lortel Award, Outstanding Director for Marjorie Prime.

-She was nominated for the 2016 Lucille Lortel Award, Outstanding Director, for Adam Bock's A Life.

-She received both the 2018 Lortel Award for Outstanding Direction of a play, and the 2018 Obie Award for Directing for Mary Jane.